 B. They understand the body of scientific knowledge comprising the field of psychology, including research methods, techniques of data collection and analysis, development across the life span and biological, cognitive, affective and social bases of behavior.

 C. They generate research and discover new information that advances the science of psychology, and contribute routinely to the literature in the discipline of psychology (or allied disciplines).

 Aim #5: Graduates instruct and supervise others in areas pertinent to the foundations and principles of psychology.

 A. They provide instruction, disseminate knowledge and evaluate acquisition of knowledge and skill in professional psychology.

 B. They train and supervise direct clinical service staff.

-Goal #6: Graduates interact constructively with professionals from other disciplines to administer or direct organizations, programs or agencies.
+Aim #6: Graduates interact constructively with professionals from other disciplines to administer or direct organizations, programs or agencies.

-Objectives for Goal #6:
+Competencies for Aim #6: